chemfiles/chemfiles/README.md

 conda install -c conda-forge chemfiles
 ```

-Find more information about packages in the [documentation][install].
+Find more information about pre-compiled packages in the [documentation][install].

 ### Building from Source